-Note: This template covers only statutory, regulatory and general permit conditions.
+Note: This template only provides examples for citing statutory, regulatory and general permit conditions.
 If an individual permit is involved, legal requirements should contain the special conditions specific to that permit.
 The template does not cover all potential noncompliance scenarios; only those most frequently encountered.